floydhub/floydhub.github.io/_posts/2017-09-21-coding-the-history-of-deep-learning.md

 ---
-layout: "post"
-title: "Coding the History of Deep Learning"
+author: Emil Wallner
-date: "2017-09-21 04:47:00 +0000"
+date: 2017-09-21 04:47:00 +0000
-slug: "coding-the-history-of-deep-learning"
-author: "Emil Wallner"
-excerpt: "There are six snippets of code that made deep learning what it is today.
+excerpt: There are six snippets of code that made deep learning what it is today.
   This article covers the inventors and the background to their breakthroughs.
-Each story includes simple code samples on FloydHub and GitHub to play around with."
+Each story includes simple code samples on FloydHub and GitHub to play around with.
-feature_image: "__GHOST_URL__/content/images/2018/06/alpha_go-1-min.jpg"
+feature_image: /assets/images/hero/coding-the-history-of-deep-learning-hero.jpg
+layout: post
+slug: coding-the-history-of-deep-learning
-tags: "[]"
+tags: '[]'
+title: Coding the History of Deep Learning
 ---

 ### Ready to build, train, and deploy AI?